RikJansenTU/FontysS4/README.md

 I do think there was a bigger hurdle in the project however, and it was one we placed in front of ourselves; the fact that we spent way too much time trying to get the automatic firing mechanism working.
 It's something we got stuck on for quite a while, and we didn't even end up solving the problem.
 Instead, we could've started working on other aspects, like adding a camera to the A.L.N.D. and setting up automatic face detection; even if there was no working mechanism to control, it could still measure distances or detect a mouth opening, adding some much-needed tech to our project.
-I realise I do this in a lot of my projects, either for study or personal, so I think the lesson of sometimes needing to take a step back and get a better overview of what you're doing, and maybe look at a problem from a different angle, is a very valuable one, and something I'll definitely try to take with me in future projects.
+I realise I do this getting lost in details in a lot of my projects, either for study or personal, so I think the lesson of sometimes needing to take a step back and get a better overview of what you're doing, and maybe look at a problem from a different angle, is a very valuable one, and something I'll definitely try to take with me in future projects.

-Better at estimating project length, used to software Wider focus, dont get dragged down by single feature not working Can sell much with a good presentation, media side ive never done but learned a lot about
+I did really enjoy the presentation aspect of the project - I'd never really tackled a 'marketing' challenge like this one, and really enjoyed thinking about ways to sell our product, while still keeping in mind the satirical aspect.
+In this way, I do think we achieved at least part of our impact - while the end product wasn't automatic in any way, it did function well enough to set up a demo and convey our intended message.
+I learned that a well-made presentation can do a lot to sell a project, and I'm excited to explore the 'media' side of technology more in the future.